derezion/derezion/README.md

 ### - 💬 Ask me about PKM/WorkFlowy...

-- 📫 How to reach me: [my WordPress.com blog](https://schooladvisor26.wordpress.com/)
+- 📫 How to reach me: Google my name.

 - ⚡ Fun fact: I'm a California native.